marciofrayze/rackstep/README.md

 # RackStep

-RackStep is (yet another) micro ruby framework for web development.
+RackStep is (yet another) micro ruby framework for micro-services and web development.

 Main goals are:
 - be dead simple.